Data-Driven Certification of Neural Networks with Random Input Noise: Data-Driven Reformulation

-Theorem \ref{thm: convex_scenario_optimization} precisely answers our earlier inquiry: the class $\mathcal{H}$ should be complex enough to contain $\epsilon$-covers of the output set $\mathcal{Y}$ that are not unnecessarily large, but at the same time $\Theta$ should be defined by convex constraints and $h$ should be taken as a concave set-valued function also defined by convex constraints.
-Note that these conditions on $h$ are not as restrictive as they may seem.
-In particular, Example \ref{ex: norm_ball_functions_are_affine} shows for the norm ball class that $h$ is affine (and therefore concave) and defined by convex constraints, and that this holds \emph{for all norms on $\mathbb{R}^{n_y}$}, even though norm functions themselves are not affine.
-Therefore, Theorem \ref{thm: convex_scenario_optimization} guarantees that the scenario optimization \eqref{eq: scenario_problem} using the norm ball class is a convex problem, and its objective $\hat{r}$ is affine per Remark \ref{rem: convex_scenario_problem}.
+Theorem \ref{thm: convex_scenario_optimization} precisely answers our earlier inquiry: the class $\mathcal{H}$ should be complex enough to contain tight $\epsilon$-covers of the output set $\mathcal{Y}$, but at the same time $\Theta$ should be defined by convex constraints and $h(\cdot)$ should be taken as a concave set-valued function also defined by convex constraints.
+Note that these conditions on $h(\cdot)$ are not as restrictive as they may seem.
+In particular, Example \ref{ex: norm_ball_functions_are_affine} shows for the norm ball class that $h(\cdot)$ is affine (and therefore concave) and defined by convex constraints, and that this holds \emph{for all norms on $\mathbb{R}^{n_y}$}, even though norm functions themselves are not affine.
+Therefore, Theorem \ref{thm: convex_scenario_optimization} guarantees that the scenario optimization \eqref{eq: scenario_problem} using the norm ball class is a convex problem.
 We verify this fact in the following example.